 Wherever you choose to book, hopefully our photos have shown you why Alfama is the area to stay!

-I’m Sophie, a writer and blogger living in London, traveling, eating, and telling you all about it.
+I’m Sophie, a writer and blogger living in St Albans, traveling, eating, and telling you all about it.